A weekend of ferocious winter weather could see low-temperature records set in the US heartland - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “It’s, overall, been a terrible, terrible winter.
 And it came out of nowhere — two days,” Dan Abinana said as he surveyed a snowy Des Moines, Iowa.
 He moved to the state from Tanzania as a child years ago, but said “you never get used to the snow.”

+Authorities in Lake Oswego, Oregon, said a large tree fell on a home during high winds Saturday, killing an older man on the second floor.

+Weather-related deaths already were reported earlier in the week in California, Idaho, Illinois and Wisconsin.

-Nebraska Gov. Jim Pillen announced a state of emergency Saturday, citing “very dangerous conditions.”
-Parts of the state have received up to 2 feet (0.6 meters) of snow in two separate storms over the past week, and wind chills were well below zero.
+Nebraska Gov. Jim Pillen announced a state of emergency, citing “very dangerous conditions.”
+Up to 2 feet (0.6 meters) of snow fell in some areas over the past week, and wind chills were well below zero.

 “This event is not going away tonight.
 It’s not going away tomorrow,” Pillen said at a news conference “It’s going to take a number of days.”

-About 1,700 miles of Nebraska highways were closed due to heavy snow.
-State police assisted over 400 stranded motorists, said Col. John A. Bolduc, head of the Nebraska State Patrol.
+About 1,700 miles (2,735 kilometers) of Nebraska highways were closed.
+State police assisted more than 400 stranded motorists, said Col. John A. Bolduc, head of the Nebraska State Patrol.

-In Iowa, some cars were stuck for five hours in blowing snow on Interstate 80 after semitrailers jackknifed in slippery conditions, blocking traffic and leaving 100 vehicles trapped.
-Altogether, state troopers had handled 86 crashes and 535 motorist-assist calls since Friday, State Patrol Sgt.
+In Iowa, cars were stuck for five hours in blowing snow on Interstate 80 after semitrailers jackknifed in slippery conditions.
+State troopers had handled 86 crashes and 535 motorist-assist calls since Friday, State Patrol Sgt.
 Alex Dinkla said.

 Road crews were “working the snow-blowers like crazy,” Dinkla said, but high winds were blowing snow right back onto roadways.